HFTrader/awesome-machine-learning/README.md

 * [segmentation_models](https://github.com/qubvel/segmentation_models) - A TensorFlow Keras-based toolkit that offers pre-trained segmentation models for computer vision tasks.
 It simplifies the development of image segmentation applications by providing a collection of popular architecture implementations, such as UNet and PSPNet, along with pre-trained weights, making it easier for researchers and developers to achieve high-quality pixel-level object segmentation in images.
 * [MLX](https://github.com/ml-explore/mlx)- MLX is an array framework for machine learning on Apple silicon, developed by Apple machine learning research.

+<a name="python-generative-ai"></a>
+#### Generative AI

+* [Diffusers](https://github.com/huggingface/diffusers) - State-of-the-art diffusion models for image, video, and audio generation in PyTorch and Flax.
+* [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - A browser interface based on Gradio library for Stable Diffusion with many extensions and features.
+* [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI with a graph/nodes interface.
+* [InvokeAI](https://github.com/invoke-ai/InvokeAI) - Creative engine for Stable Diffusion with a web interface and extensive tooling.
+* [Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating images with minimal technical involvement.
+* [AudioCraft](https://github.com/facebookresearch/audiocraft) - Library for audio processing and generation with deep learning from Meta.
+* [MusicGen](https://github.com/facebookresearch/audiocraft) - Simple and controllable music generation by Meta.
+* [bark](https://github.com/suno-ai/bark) - Transformer-based text-to-audio model for realistic speech synthesis and sound effects.

 <a name="python-natural-language-processing"></a>
 #### Natural Language Processing